jdhitsolutions/PSBluesky/docs/New-BskyPost.md

 ### -ImagePath

 The path to the image file.
+The image must be less than 1MB in size and the recommended format is PNG.
+Avoid transparent backgrounds.

 ```yaml
 Type: String